h3r2on/h3r2on.com/app/_posts/2014-03-26-linkable-tabs.md

 The code:

-{% hightlight javascript %}
+{% highlight javascript %}
 var hash = document.location.hash;
 var prefix = "tab_";

 if(hash){
-  $.(".nav-tabs a[href=" + hash.replace(prefix, "") + "]").tab("show");
+  $(".nav-tabs a[href=" + hash.replace(prefix, "") + "]").tab("show");
 }

-$.(".nav-tabs a").on("shown.bs.tab", function(e){
+$(".nav-tabs a").on("shown.bs.tab", function(e){
   window.location.hash = e.target.hash.replace("#","#" + prefix);
 });

 {% endhighlight %}

 Let's tackle the first part, by grabbing `document.location.hash` we're going to get what is currently present if anything in the hash part of the URL.
-Given (http://h3r2on.com#tab_mytab) hash would equal "tab_mytab".
-Setting the prefix is also a good key this lets us break the one to one unity between the tabs ID and won't cause the page to incorrectly scroll if we don't want that behavior.
+Given `http://h3r2on.com#tab_mytab`, the hash would equal "tab_mytab".
+Setting a prefix is also a good behavior as this lets us break the one to one unity between the tabs ID and won't cause the page to incorrectly scroll if we don't want that behavior.

-the if statement detects if we have a hash and if after striping our prefix off it matches the url of one of the tabs it instructs Bootstap to make if visable. so far pretty straight forward stuff.
+The if statement detects if we have a hash and if after striping our prefix off it matches the url of one of the tabs it instructs Bootstap to make it visable.

-The second part of that script is where the url magic is. by adding a eventListener on the "shown.bs.tab" event we can now know when a tab has been displayed and on display we instruct the browser to replace whatever the current location.hash was with the appropriate prefixed hash for the target tab.
+The second part of that script is where the url magic is.
+Adding an eventListener on the "shown.bs.tab" event we can do something when a tab has been displayed and in this case we instruct the browser to replace whatever the current location.hash was with the appropriate prefixed hash for the target tab.
+And that's it pretty simple but adds a nice user experience.
+[Here it is in action](/demos/bs3-linkable-tabs.html).

-Demo Link

 Have cleaner or better solution hit me up in the comments.